bMacroni/foci/DEPLOYMENT.md

 1. Go to [Railway.app](https://railway.app)
 2. Sign up with GitHub
 3. Click "New Project" → "Deploy from GitHub repo"
-4. Select your mindgarden repository
+4. Select your foci repository
 5. Set the root directory to `backend`

 ### 2.2 Environment Variables in Railway